kevinthenet/portfolio/README.md

 └── package.json
 ```

-Cypress requires the dev server to be running to run tests locally.
+> Note: Cypress requires the dev server to be running to run tests locally.

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.